irene2mana-T3A2-2023/SakuraPantryServer/README.md

 Furthermore, to streamline pull request management, we have introduced a system that pastes the PR link into the corresponding Kanban card when a PR is posted.
 This system made it easy to look back on tasks after PRs were merged, which significantly contributed to improving project quality and process improvements.

-### Discord
+### Communication tools

-Our team actively utilised Discord chat to progress the project.
-This tool became a critical communication platform for us to check progress, exchange questions, and share feedback on each other's tasks.
-Discord chat played a significant role, especially when creating pull requests.
-When a team member creates a PR, the information is quickly notified to other members on Discord, allowing for timely review.
+Our team extensively used Discord for real-time project communication, serving as a critical platform for progress updates, question exchanges, and task feedback.
+Discord played a significant role in notifying members about pull requests, facilitating timely reviews.
+Video calls on Zoom or Skype were regularly conducted for sprint planning, retrospectives, and for addressing urgent matters, fostering effective communication and conflict resolution during pull request creation.
+This proactive communication approach contributed significantly to the seamless integration of our codebase.

 ### Task division